-What is Human Resources Studies?
+What is Human Resources Management?

 Just like a machine, the whole entity cannot function properly if all the smaller components do not work together, so in order to ensure the success of a business or enterprise, attention must be given to all the parts involved.
-If workers at ground level are not happy or feel that they are being treated unfairly, this would directly affect the efficiency of the upper levels, and could ultimately have a very negative impact on the business as a whole.
+If workers at ground level are not happy or feel that they are being treated unfairly, this would directly affect the efficiency of the higher levels and could ultimately have a very negative impact on the business as a whole.

-Why should I study Human Resources?
+Why should I study Human Resources Management?

-What else does Human Resources Studies involve?
+What else does Human Resources Management involve?

-Another part of Human Resources that goes hand in hand with the ability to manage the workforce is the process of constantly supplying a stream of skilled employees.
+Another part of Human resources that goes hand in hand with the ability to manage the workforce is the process of constantly supplying a stream of skilled employees.
 In the modern working environment, people seldom start working at a certain company and then stay there until they retire.
 People tend to migrate between different spheres until they find a job that suits them best.
 For this reason, a big part of HR Management involves the recruitment of qualified and capable individuals to fill positions that open up.
 The basic nature of any organisation or business is to make a profit or be sustainable, and therefore one would expect that through HR processes only the most worthy candidates would be selected to secure its future success.

-Since the ultimate purpose of HR is to ensure maximum output of a business by maintaining the wellness of employees, helping them to grow and become more efficient is also an integral part of Human Resources Management.
+Since the ultimate purpose of HR is to ensure maximum output of a business by maintaining the wellness of employees, helping them grow and become more efficient is also an integral part of Human Resources Management.